inspircd/docs/docs/4/breaking-changes.md

 - `<svshold:silent>` has been removed with no replacement (now always enabled).

+- Several example files have been renamed.
+If you are including them without modification you will need to update your include files to point to their new names.

 - The syntax of the passforward module's command fields has changed.
 You should switch your config to use the new style `%foo%` variables.

 ### Other